T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 - Maximum context: `8192`
 - After setting up the model, click 'confirm' and select 'BAII/bge-m3' model
 - Proxy address:`http://172.17.0.1:8000/v1 `(Host gateway IP)
-- API key: `sk-aaabbb` (I didn't set it when I started it here, so I filled it in randomly)
+- API key: `sk-aaabbb` (I didn't set it when I started it here, so I filled it in randomly.)

-After configuring both models, you can perform 'model testing' separately to check if they are functioning properly If everything is normal, you can proceed to the next step.
-If there are any abnormalities, use tools such as curl to check if the network communication is normal (Docker's communication with the host machine is usually blocked by the firewall)
+After configuring both models, you can perform 'model testing' separately to check if they are functioning properly.
+If everything is normal, you can proceed to the next step.
+If there are any abnormalities, use tools such as curl to check if the network communication is normal (Docker's communication with the host machine is usually blocked by the firewall).

 ## 5. Public network access (FRP+Nginx)
 ### 5.1 Download FRP
-- Note: Both the cloud server and local client need to download and decompress this package
+- Note: Both the cloud server and local client need to download and decompress this package.
 ```bash
 # Create a folder to store FRP files
 mkdir ./frp && cd ./frp